 The Group operates the CSOP for senior employees.
-Awards under the scheme were granted at an option price per share of 160p.
-The option price is based on the closing mid-market price of a share on 23 December 2014
+During the year awards under the scheme were granted at an option price per share of 159 pence.
+The option price is based on the closing mid-market price of a share on 12 July 2015.

-The vesting period is three years and the level of vesting is subject to the achievement of 'Annualised EPS in excess of RPI' performance conditions.
-Options are exercisable by the participant after the vesting date whilst the participant continues in employment with the Group up to a period ending 10 years after the date of grant.
+The vesting period is three years and the level of vesting is subject to the achievement of "Annualised EPS in excess of RPI" performance conditions.
+Options are exercisable by the participant after the vesting date whilst the participant continues in employment with the Group up to a period ending ten years after the date of grant.

-Weighted average exercise price Weighted average exercise price 2015 Number 2015 Pence 2014 Number 2014 Pence Granted during the year 99,706 160 - Outstanding at end of year 99,706 160 Exercisable at end of year - - 2015 2014 Range of exercise price of outstanding awards (pence) 160 - Weighted average remaining contracted life (months) 120 -
+Weighted Weighted

+average average

+exercise price exercise price

+2016 2016 2015 2015

+Number Pence Number Pence

+Outstanding at the start of year 99,706 160

+Granted during the year 128,581 159 99,706 160

+Lapsed during the year (18,750) 160

+Outstanding at end of year 209,537 159 99,706 160

+Exercisable at end of year - -

+2016 2015

+Range of exercise price of outstanding awards (pence) 159-160 160

+Weighted average remaining contracted life (months) 110 120

+Expense recognised for the year (£ $'$ 000) 22 11

-The share awards granted in the year to 28 February 2015 have been measured by New Bridge Street Consultants.
+The share awards granted in the year to 29 February 2016 have been measured by New Bridge Street Consultants.
 The Annualised EPS in excess of RPI element has been measured using the Black-Scholes model.
 The inputs were:

 Performance condition Annualised EPS

-Share price 162.5 pence
+Share price 161.0 pence

-Exercise price 160.0 pence
+Exercise price 159.0 pence

 Expected term 6.5 years

-Expected volatility 27.5%
+Expected volatility 25.6%

-Risk free interest rate 1.5%
+Risk-free interest rate 1.7%

-Fair value charge per award 51.25 pence
+Fair value charge per award 26.60 pence

 For the CSOP awards, volatility was calculated with reference to share price movements over the period prior to the grant date which is commensurate with the expected term.
-This results in a volatility of 27.5%.

-22. Retirement benefit obligations
+23. Retirement benefit obligations